-When you are a small business owner, you’ll probably find yourself starting out from home.
+When you are a small business owner, you will probably find yourself starting out from home.
 This is a logical business move.

 Working from home is a great way to start out, especially considering the fact that online businesses seem to be flourishing at the moment.